mhohl/morphclock/README.md

 $ make all
 ```

-Example html files for testing are included in this repository.
+Example html files for testing are included in this repository and online at http://hohlart.de/morphclock/.

 ## Contributing